fylgja/site/src/components/stretched-link.md

 You might ask.
 Well for accessibility.

-If you use a link on the card.
-The complete content becomes part of the link description, which causes a bad description for the link.
+If you use a link on the card, the complete content becomes part of the link description,

-Instead the link should only describe where the link will go to.
+that causes a bad description for the link, instead the link should only describe where the link will go to.

-So:
+Example:

 ```html
 <!-- Bad accessibility but clickable completely -->